demonishan/gradientor/FEATURE.md

 • Minimalist and Responsive User Interface
   - Features a clean, intuitive, and highly responsive UI, designed with Material-UI (MUI) for optimal usability across all devices.

+• Gradient Favorites
+  - Allows user to save their favorite gradients for easy access and reuse.

 # Feature Ideas